|Acrolinx Server||4.3, 4.4, 4.5, 4.6, 4.7, 5.0, 5.1, 5.2, 5.3, 5.4, 5.4|

 - One or more language servers

-- An optional SEO server
+- An Analytics server

 Each of these servers is a program running within its own instance of the Java Virtual Machine (JVM).
 The JVM software comes installed with Java.
 If Java isn't already installed on your server, you'll have to install Java first.
 You can install these servers on one host or have them distributed on several hosts.

 Acrolinx supports various operating systems, but we focus on Microsoft Windows and POSIX-compliant systems like Red Hat Linux.
-Acrolinx runs on both 32-bit and 64-bit versions of these operating systems.
+Acrolinx runs on 64-bit versions of these operating systems.
 Acrolinx integrates into the service management facilities of those operating systems by using a dedicated wrapper program.
 This wrapper program also takes care of starting the JVM in the correct way and monitors its availability.
 The wrapper program also integrates with the service registry to start Acrolinx automatically when you reboot your server.

 You can interact with the Acrolinx servers through the command line or through a web console.
 Acrolinx runs on physical machines and in virtualized environments.